 Born or Made?

 Can founders always lead scale-up businesses?
 How can we tell when the founder has what it takes to lead their radidly growing business?

 With 50% of founders not making it past the three year mark as CEO, and an average UK business survival rate of just 41%, the statistics reflect the size of this leadership challenge.

 We interviewed a cross section of current and former start up and scale up CEOs, investors, advisors, and those who interact with them to ask ‘Can founders lead scale up businesses?’.
-As coaches, we also asked what interventions make the most difference.
+As leadership experts, we also asked what interventions make the most difference.

 What really works on scale-up boards?
 Can “villains” be valuable board members?